ChuckNielsen/Ha_-_-_-_/README.md

  0000 YOU CAN MAKE .APK OPEN ON STARTUP WITH KEYBOARD CLICK AUTORESPONSE "PASTE" - CLICK DESIGNATED BUTTON OR 2 BUTTON COMBO AND ITS LIKE A CLIP BORD WITH UNLIMITED MESSAGING OPTIONS

-   ****BUILD YOUR OWN****KVM SWITCH THAT RIVALS DOING IT YOURSELF WATCHING THE COMPUTER DO IT WHILE BEING ABLE TO TAKE CONTROLE WHENEVER YOU WANT
-***AUTOMATED SOUND BOARD RESPONDER THAT TAKES CRONTROL OF KEYBOARD AND MOUNSE (WITH IMAGE/TEXT RECOGNITION) SOFTWARE /// SET TIMERS /// AUDIO TRIGGERS /// INTERACTIVE CUSTOM TRAINING***ON ANY SOFTWARE WITH IMAGE REC COMPLETION CHECKPOINTS

 VARIOUS .EXE AUTOMATIONS/// SCRAPERS /// RESPONDERS /// AGGREGATORS /// TRADERS /// V_ENV CLUSTER MAPPING - USE MAPPING TO MAKE AUTOMATIONS OF MOUSE WHEN IT NOTICES YOU ARENT DIGESTING CONTENT (USE WEBCAM TO CAPTURE VIDEO HIGHLIGHTING FACE+HANDS-EYES+VOICE RECOGNITION AND MOUSE CONTROL FROM INTENDED DESTINATION (SKIP TRACE ROUTE MAKE MOUSE CLICK EVENTS MORE EFFICENT AND SCROLLABLE FROM MOUSE WHEEL EVERY 3 MOVES UP NEXT OPTION IN CLICK ROUTE LOCIC AND DROPS THIS BASED ON FACIAL EXPRESSION OR AUGMENTED OVERLAY /// ALL OF THIS DATA IS GOING TO BE